-Laetitia Sadier Source Ensemble at Kantine Berghain Berlin / Tuesday, 02.05.2017
+Laetitia Sadier Source Ensemble and Astrobal at Kantine Berghain Berlin / Tuesday, 02.05.2017

 One of our favorite singers, the voice of Stereolab, Laetitia Sadier returns to Berlin this May for a concert with her brand new project the Source Ensemble.
 Perfect spring vibes!